Hydrolaetare dantasi

 Hydrolaetare dantasi (Feijo white-lipped frog) is a species of frog in the family Leptodactylidae.

 It is only known from the Amazon rainforest of Acre state in western Brazil, although it is likely that it has a wider distribution reaching Bolivia and Peru.
-Its natural habitats are tropical moist lowland forests, swamps, rivers, freshwater marshes, and intermittent freshwater marshes.

-It is potentially threatened by habitat loss.
+It inhabits the forest floor in rainforests.
+What threat it faces comes from habitat loss associated with logging and cattle grazing.